urbit/old-urbit.org/doc/hoon/lan/tile/index.md

 #Tiles —

-Tiles, as defined in `++tile`, are AST subtrees that can be statically reduced in to twigs using a subset of the entries in `++twig`.
+Tiles, as defined in `++tile`, are AST subtrees that can be statically reduced into twigs.
 For a more thorough overview of how tiles work, see the Hoon tutorial, [chapter 5](/doc/hoon/tut/5/).

+The formal definitions for `++tile` runes are somewhat spread out in `hoon.hoon`, so we will define them all here by stepping through `++tile`.
+A good way to get a sense of the common usage of `++tile`s is to look at how default samples are constructed in the arms of `hoon.hoon`.

 <h2 id="++tile">++&nbsp;&nbsp;tile</h2>